unibas-wolves/MARIO/README.md

 **NOTE:**

-- Fore getting more details and information click [here](https://sites.google.com/unibas.it/wolves/robocup/robocup-2022/mario).
+- For getting more details and information click [here](https://sites.google.com/unibas.it/wolves/robocup/robocup-2022/mario).
 - For runnning MARIO using a **Docker Container** click [here](https://github.com/unibas-wolves/MARIO/tree/mario-docker).